hong-michael/stanford-ieae/_pages/home.md

 ### About the Lab

-[Introduction home page about the lab.]
+[Introduction home page about Stanford Impact Labs/Irene Lo lab, giving an overview of the project.]